Skip to content

 May 25, 2026, 2:44 pm | Read time: 7 minutes

 From the age of 50, muscle loss becomes noticeably apparent in men.
 Yet, the desire for an athletic physique remains for many.
-Those who want to pursue their “dream body,” can focus for twelve months, and are willing to step out of their comfort zone, can achieve it.
+Those who want to pursue their “dream body,” can focus for twelve months, and are willing to step out of their comfort zone can achieve it.
 A fitness expert offers concrete tips.

 The father of all male dream bodies is carved in white stone: The statue of David, created by Michelangelo and admired in the Galleria dell’Accademia in Florence.
-Surprisingly, it is not a muscle-bound Superman—but a body with clearly defined muscles.
+Surprisingly, it is not a muscle-bound Superman but a body with clearly defined muscles.
 Essentially, this statue, created between 1501 and 1504, tells us: Masculinity is about being strong and tall (David is five meters high).
 And even though David represents a young man, this ideal somehow persists, even for older men.
-The eagerness to match it may diminish over the decades, but even men over 50 desire an athletic physique.
+The eagerness to match it may wane over the decades, but even men over 50 desire an athletic physique.
 “That he is athletic and exudes strength” was one of the top answers in a representative study from Austria in 2022, where 1,023 respondents answered the question of what makes a real man.1

-That muscle building is a huge topic for men over 50 is confirmed by Dr. Dr. Michael Despeghel, sports scientist and chairman of the German Interest Group for Preventive Men’s Medicine.
+Muscle building in men over 50 is a huge topic, confirms Dr. Dr. Michael Despeghel, sports scientist and chairman of the German Interest Group for Preventive Men’s Medicine.
 FITBOOK spoke with him about the mindset men over 50 need for this goal, the diagnostics they should start with, how to balance endurance and strength training, what training weights to acquire for home, and what to consider in nutrition for the “dream body” over 50.

 How do these men think?